This tutorial demonstrates features available on the Search results page.

 Click View cited by to view a list of documents that have cited selected documents from your results list.

 If you are signed into Scopus, you have the option to save documents to a list which may be accessed anytime you are signed into Scopus.

 More menu options are available for viewing references and creating a bibliography.

 You can view the references cited by the documents in your search results list.
 From the References list, you can output the references, view them on Scopus (if available), and view how many times they have been cited on Scopus.

 You can create a bibliography of your selected documents using QuikBib.

 Print, email, and save to PDF options are also available for selected results items.

 Click on a Document title to open the Document details page.

-Open Access documents are also availble on Scopus.
+Open Access documents are also available on Scopus.